tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I only did some hackerrank exercises because I spent the whole day focused on my last college exam.

 **Thoughts**: Even in busy days I'm still learning code, and this is my biggest happiness.
 I'll never stop until I reach my goals.

+### Day 31 June 13, 2020

+**Today's Progress**: Today I kept working on my virtual assistant with Python, I implemented the functionality of Covid-19 alert system.
+By doing this, I used two new libraries, unidecode and googletrans to handle the api data and user requests.

+**Thoughts**: I'm learning so much doing new little projects, they  make me do research and find the solutions for my problems, and doing this I study much more than with tutorials.